 If you think you’re regular snowboard boots are going to cut it as splitboard boots, the harsh reality is they won’t.
 The main difference is a pair of splitboarding boots like the Deeluxe Spark XV Boots will offer a lot more lateral support (sideways) than a traditional snowboard boot.
 Regular snowboard boots tend to be built focusing more on the flex of the boot. (front to back)

 Deeluxe Spark XV Liner

 Excessive motion of the foot inside a snowboard boot, if not properly checked, increase the chance of injuries to your knees, shin as well as other parts of your body.
 The mechanics of touring on a splitboard are different from what your body has been accustomed to.

 Some of the best high end splitboard boots have been coming out of Europe via Deeluxe for years.
 The problem in the past is these big mountain snowboard boots were so stiff that most riders had trouble using them or even getting their feet inside the boots.

 Sure guys like Xavier could use a boot like this but what about the average splitboarder like you and I?
 Out of all the boots I tested this year, Deeluxe surprisingly offers the most comfortable fit right out of the box, even more so than the Vans boots…

-For extra durability, the XV Spark Snowboard Boots from Deeluxe come with added rubber in the toe box and on the side of the boot which really helps minimize abrasion from rocks.
+For extra durability, the Deeluxe XV Spark Snowboard Boots come with added rubber in the toe box and on the side of the boot which really helps minimize abrasion from rocks.
 This also increases the amount of pressure you can put on your toes while climbing, which is wonderful.

 Almost how ballerinas can stand on their toes.
 The only downside to this toe design is it makes kicking in boot steps a little tricker as you don’t have as much flex in the toes.